 Executives and managers in the restaurant industry are extremely busy.
 They have very little time to open multiple reports in various systems to see how they are doing.
 Dashboards let them know how things are going with a quick glance.

 Learn the basics of setting up restaurant dashboards to improve your business.
-Also, be sure to download the 5 Keys to Setting Up Restaurant Dashboards guide to get the most out of your dashboards.

 Topics: Restaurant Custom Reporting